Hi, want to know a little something about drilling a hole in a stone cabochon.

 3/4 mm diamond drill bits, these can can be purchased from Lapcraft.com or Riogrande.com.
 Ameritool.com or Harbor Frieght has a complete inexpensive set of bits that start with 1 mm (you will need these).

-And of course a cabochon, if you don't have one click on the below link to see what we have, don't purchase one until you ask us if it can be drilled.
+And of course a cabochon, if you don't have one, on click on Cabochons to see what we have, don't purchase one until you ask us if it can be drilled.

 My way of drilling: